ip-tools/patzilla/docs/index.rst

 PatZilla: Patent information research for humans
 ================================================

-PatZilla is a modular patent information research platform and toolkit with a modern user interface and access to multiple data sources.
+PatZilla is a modular patent information research platform and data integration toolkit.
+It features a modern user interface and access to multiple data sources.

-It provides convenient access to the OPS service from EPO and other professional patent search APIs in its standalone version.
+The system provides convenient access to the OPS service from EPO and other professional fulltext patent databases in its standalone version.
-You can also use its modules as software components for building integrated vendor solutions.
+You can also use its software components and interfaces for building arbitrary vendor solutions.

 .. highlight:: bash